Are you a Washington State resident that has a work study award? You are qualified to take part of the State Work Study Program!

 How many hours can I work a week?

-When you are attending classes, you may work up to 19 hours a week.
+When you are attending classes, you may work up to 19 hours a week (the week starts on Saturday and ends on Friday).
 During times of break, you may work up to 40 hours per week.
 You may only go up to the 40-hour limit as long as you are not enrolled in classes.

 After reading this page, I still have questions about the State Work Study Program.